Esbern/semanticGIS/content/Application domaines/landscape ecology.md

 tags:
 ---

 **Landscape Ecology** is a multidisciplinary field that focuses on understanding the spatial patterns and ecological processes across different scales in the landscape.
-It plays a crucial role in shaping sustainable [[Land use planning]]practices and is increasingly integrated with Geographic Information Systems ([[GIS]]) to enhance decision-making and land management.
+It plays a crucial role in shaping sustainable [[Land use planning]]practices and is increasingly integrated with Geographic Information Systems ([[Concepts/Framework/GIS]]) to enhance decision-making and land management.

 #### 1. **Core Concepts of Landscape Ecology**
 Landscape ecology examines how the spatial arrangement of ecosystems and human activities influence ecological processes.
 It is based on several key concepts: